aprilW0829/FemXpress/README.md

 ```

 ## Output
 The output will generate three subdirectories in the ./FemXpress directory, which contains tmp, result, inference.
-The details of the ouput of FemXpress can be found in
+The details of the ouput of FemXpress can be found in the [output](https://github.com/wangxin970829/FemXpress/tree/main/test/output)

 The tmp subdirectory contains the generated intermediate files such as histograms of the statistical distribution of the SNPs obtained at the 4 thresholds,